IObundle/iob-soc-opencryptohw/README.md

 * * *
 # RISCV Emulation
-The iob-soc-sha system can be emulated using a verilog simulator like icarus
+The IOb-SoC-OpenCryptoHW system can be emulated using a verilog simulator like icarus
 with:
 ```Make
 # Test with all supported simulators